cslfiu/IoTCryptojacking/README.md

 4) Large File Download,
 5) Interactive.

 We performed each activity on each device and collected the network traffic.
-We collected only Video activity dataset fromG Smart TV.
+We collected only watching video activity from LG Smart TV.
 Therefore, in total we collected 16 dataset (3 devices x 5 activities + LG Smart TV).

 ## 2. Experiments